aime-team/aime-api-server/docs/source/configuration/server_config.rst

 ~~~~~~~~~~~~~~~~~~~~

-The server configuration file model_api_server.cfg is used to set server related parameters and can be found in the root directory of this repository.
+The server configuration file model_api_server.cfg is used to set server related parameters and can be found in the root directory of the aime-api-server repository.
 Is it divided to certain sections explained in detail below.

 Basic Server Parameters